 - The cell is not barred, see subclause 5.3.1;

-- The cell is part of at least one TA that is not part of the list of "forbidden tracking areas for roaming" [4], which belongs to a PLMN that fulfils the first bullet above;
+- The cell is part of at least one TA that is not part of the list of "forbidden tracking areas for NHN" or "forbidden tracking areas for roaming" (see 3GPP TS 22.101 [4]), which belongs to a PLMN or NHN that fulfils the first bullet above;

 - The cell selection criteria are fulfilled, see subclause 5.2.3.2;

 If more than one PLMN identity is broadcast in the cell, the cell is considered to be part of all TAs with TAIs constructed from the PLMN identities and the TAC broadcast in the cell.
+If no PLMN identity is broadcast in the cell and/or if the UE is operating in NHN AM, the cell is considered to be part of the TA in the NHN with TAI constructed from the NHAMI identifier and the TAC broadcast in the cell, as documented in MFA TS MF.202 [MF-1].

 barred cell:

-A cell is barred if it is so indicated in the system information [3].
+A cell is barred if it is so indicated in the system information (see MFA TS36.331 [3]).
+A MulteFire cell may be also locally barred due to location rejection message, which was not integrity protected.

 reserved cell:

-A cell is reserved if it is so indicated in system information [3].
+A cell is reserved if it is so indicated in system information (see MFA TS 36.331 [3]).

-Following exceptions to these definitions are applicable for UEs:
+Following exceptions to these definitions are applicable for UEs in E-UTRAN:

-- camped on a cell that belongs to a registration area that is forbidden for regional provision of service; a cell that belongs to a registration area that is forbidden for regional provision service ([5],[16]) is suitable but provides only limited service.
+- camped on a cell that belongs to a registration area that is forbidden for regional provision of service; a cell that belongs to a registration area that is forbidden for regional provision service (see 3GPP TS 23.122 [5], and MFA TS 24.301 [16]) is suitable but provides only limited service.